alexwlchan/alexwlchan.net/src/_drafts/medicine-man.md

 The rest of the person -- their personality, nuance, and life -- gets stripped away.

 In a way, that's what's happening to this skeleton.
-Presumably this used to be a person.
-Perhaps they were a child, or a friend, or a lover, but now they've been reduced to a skeleton.
+It used to be a person – perhaps they were a child, or a friend, or a lover, but now they've been reduced to a skeleton.
 The rest of their life has been stripped away.
 They're not being seen as anything else.